jpbullalayao/react-simple-sidebar/README.md

 ## Usage

+This project aims to be minimalistic in its API implementation & as-unopinionated-as-possible with styles so that you can customize the sidebar to meet your needs.

 By default, the `<Sidebar>` component already renders a clickable menu icon to toggle the sidebar, and manages the visibility state.
 Thus, `children` is the primary prop that will need to be configured to render what content you would like inside the sidebar.
-However, the current API allows you to provide custom functionality & styles to meet your needs.
+However, the current API allows you to provide custom functionality & styles.
 The API is outlined below.

 ```jsx
 import { Sidebar } from "react-simple-sidebar";